incinn/ferris-sweep/README.md

 A high level overview of the layers in this keymap:

-- 0: QWERTY
+- Layer 0: QWERTY
-- 1: Symbols
+- Layer 1: Symbols & Numbers
-- 2: Mouse
+- Layer 2: Navigation & Media
-- 3: Numbers & Media
+- Layer 3: Mouse
-- 4: Function Keys
+- Layer 4: Gaming Mode

 ## Links